ligato/docs/docs/developer-guide/kvscheduler.md

 ### REST API

-You can retrieve the KV Scheduler system state through a set of REST APIs.

-For more information, see the [KV Scheduler REST API Section][kv-scheduler-rest-api].
+You can retrieve the KV Scheduler runtime state through REST APIs.
+For more information, see [KV Scheduler REST API][kv-scheduler-rest-api].

 ---

 ### Agentctl Dump

-You can use the agentctl dump command to dump the running state of the KV Scheduler.

-For more information, see the [agentctl dump](../user-guide/agentctl.md#dump) command section of the User Guide.
+You can use the agentctl to dump the KV Scheduler runtime state.
+For more information, see [agentctl dump](../user-guide/agentctl.md#dump).